Eyadfezex/my-notes/React/Hooks/useReducer.md

 ## useReducer Hook

-`useReducer` is a React Hook that lets you add a [reducer](https://react.dev/learn/extracting-state-logic-into-a-reducer) to your component.
+`useReducer` is a React Hook that lets you add a [reducer](https://react.dev/learn/extracting-state-logic-into-a-reducer) to your component. [`for more info`](https://react.dev/reference/react/useReducer)

 ```jsx
 const [state, dispatch] = useReducer(reducer, initialArg, init?)